Sacramentix/mon-petit-gazon-test-technique/README.md

 - We use docker in order to start an Couchbase.
 - Make sure you have Docker installed.
 You can install it from the official website [here](https://www.docker.com).

+#### Env

+- Make sure you create .env based on the .env.sample file.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: